seamapi/docs/docs/core-concepts/access-codes.md

 ## Backup Access Codes

-A backup access code is a code setup on a device prior to the time of reservation that is ensured to work.
+A backup access code is preprogrammed onto a device prior to the time of reservation.
+It is guaranteed to work.
 Backup access codes are essential for any robust integration with Seam.
-We recommend maintaining a health pool of backup access codes for each device that can be pulled whenever there is an issue with a device.
+We recommend maintaining a healthy pool of backup access codes for each device that can be pulled whenever there is an issue with a device.
 Common issues include: intermittent connectivity issues, access codes being removed through manual interaction with a device, or device provider outages.
 Seam provides a hardened backup access code pool implementation you can [opt into when creating access codes](https://docs.seam.co/latest/api-clients/access-codes/create-an-access-code).

 ## Lifecycle of an Access Code